gperdrizet/OpenSearch/notes/OpenSearch_insert_notes.md

 ## Bulk insert

 OK, seems like it's working.
-Not sure if will actualy be able to keep up yet.
+Not sure if will actually be able to keep up yet.
 Followed the [tutorial](https://opensearch.org/docs/latest/clients/python-low-level/) in the opensearch-py docs.
 Again issues with the documentation.

 The documentation says: